annysauvageau/annysauvageau.github.io/README.md

 ## Contact

-You can contact Dr. Anny Sauvageau by completing this <a href="https://goo.gl/forms/YiwyVFMaCAtf2dzq1" target="_blank">Google contact form</a>.
+You can contact Dr. Anny Sauvageau by email at <anny.sauvageau@gmail.com>

 * * *